Header image courtesy of @quieromashk (via Instragram)

 Club Rangoon, 33 Aberdeen Street, Central | (+852) 2503 3077

-Counting down the days until we can dine in large groups again?
-Bookmark Tokyolima’s brunch, where you’ll get a coffee-based welcome cocktail to start your morning before Peruvian-Japanese small plates like salmon causa, ki-mo-chi fried chicken, and zingy sea bass and mango ceviche are brought to your table for family-style sharing.
-Dig into a main of your choice—trust us, the chicken anticuchero with its warming aji panca gravy is well worth trying—and cap things off with a zingy lime mousse from the dessert basket to end things on a sweet note.
-The base price is $398 per person for the “Ohayou” brunch (11 am to 2 pm) with free-flow sake, wine, beer, and Tokyolima’s cocktail of the week available at an extra $180 per person ($298 per person if you also want champagne).
+Looking for something different for your weekend lazy mornings?
+Bookmark Tokyolima’s Matsuri brunch, and start your morning with a selection of Peruvian-Japanese plates like chicken karaage and zingy sea bass and tempura calamari ceviche are brought to your table for family-style sharing.
+Dig into a main of your choice—trust us, the chicken katsu with its spicy, umami kimchi gravy is well worth trying—and cap things off with a treat from the dessert basket to end things on a sweet note.

 Tokyolima, G/F, 18–20 Lyndhurst Terrace, Central | (+852) 2811 1152

-Disco Bao might be on and off during the pandemic, but Duddell’s has still got some tricks up its sleeve.
-Regardless of whether there’s a disco party to be had, the contemporary Cantonese restaurant now offers two three-hour brunch sessions—12 pm to 3 pm and 3 pm to 6 pm—in its salon every weekend.
-Enjoy unlimited dim sum such as spicy dumplings and deep-fried wontons, special occasion-worthy mains like Peking duck, and a variety of other delicious dishes, then wash it all down with free-flow champagne, wines, beers, and selected cocktails for $788 a head.
-If you want to turn your brunch into a sundown session with the 3 pm seating, you can also get a ten-percent discount on the bill!
+Duddell’s, specialising in contemporary Cantonese cuisine, offers a three-hour brunch session—12 pm to 3 pm—in its salon every weekend.
+Enjoy unlimited dim sum such as deep-fried wontons, mains like Peking duck, and a variety of other delicious dishes, then wash it all down with free-flow champagne, wines, beers, and selected cocktails.

 Duddell’s, 3/F, Shanghai Tang Mansion, 1 Duddell Street, Central | (+852) 2525 9191